 Healthcare’s shift toward high quality, patient-centered care is a long and winding road with hard fast deadlines, complicated rulings, complex choices, and way too many acronyms — yet one of the best places to start happens also to be one of the most important ways to gather thorough data and learn the true cost of care: HCC coding.

-To lay the groundwork, check out our the basics of HCC, check out our webinar on the ABCs of HCC, then you should move HCC Coding from the back burner to the front burner, and maybe even turn up the heat.
+To lay the groundwork and understand the basics of HCC, check out our webinar on the ABCs of HCC.
+Then you're ready to move HCC Coding from the back burner to the front burner, and maybe even turn up the heat.

 Below you’ll find out why and where to start with prioritizing HCCs.
 If you think you're ready to start, check out our eBook that explains the basics of HCC coding.

 HCC requires us to tell the whole story.
 In order to fully understand the patient's needs, the provider must document demographic factors that may affect the management of the patient or the patient's response to care.
 MACRA initiatives reward providers for reporting information about their practice and patient population, reimburse accordingly so that providers achieving good outcomes are rewarded and acknowledged.
 Start by working to increase engagement among your patients.
 With the changes in healthcare, there is a big shift toward patients assuming more responsibility for their health care.